-Nalani has this Gift but considers it to be something of a curse.
+Nalani has a unique Gift, but she considers it a curse.
 Believing it drove away her beloved father literally and her mother emotionally, she lives a lonely life doing what she can to help others.
 When the Gift suddenly demands that she journey to the mainland, the chance for escape, for a new life and purpose, beckons.
 And with both hands, she grabs for it.

-Except as she settles into her new life in the city of Karas, she soon discovers more questions than answers when she stumbles across a series of magical experiments on creatures rumoured to have created the energy unique to the city.
-When she learns that this could be responsible for the dark forces sweeping the land, she decides this time she will take her life into her own hands.
+As dark energy sweeps across the land, twisting children into violent, tortured Darklings she searches for answers and a way to be rid of her Gift.
+She struggles to settle into her new life in the city of Karas, feeling alienated and alone.
+She discovers more questions than answers when she stumbles across an old secret.
+A secret the ruthless Captain Galena of the Dark Patrol will stop at nothing to hide.
 With the help of those she encounters including a Darkling boy and Luca, a young man whose research seems to hold the key, Nalani sets out on a path that will forever change her life.
-But will she figure out all of the answers, including ones shadowed inside herself, before the darkness overpowers them all.
+But will she figure out all of the answers, including ones shadowed inside herself, before the darkness overpowers them all?

 'Let me start by saying: I thoroughly enjoyed this book!
 This is an incredibly well written beautiful, absolutely amazing story.
 It is about acceptance and coming to terms with the talents - gifts - you are granted.
 It is about friendship and trust.